agathoklisx/libved/README.md

    In that spirit, also available are macros, that their sole role is to abstract the details over type creation/declaration/allocation, that assists to quick development.
    The significant ones: AllocType, NewType, DeclareType.
-Those are getting an argument with the type name but without the _t extension, which is the actual type.
+The first argument on those macros is the type name but without the _t extension, which is the actual type.

    Finally, a couple of macros that access the root editor type or the parent's (win structure) type.
 Either of these three main structures have access (with one